Tyson Tan

 Tyson Tan is a Chinese concept artist and character designer.
 He redesigned KDE's mascot Konqi and designed a few other mascots for free and open-source software projects.
 Tyson speaks three languages: Chinese, English, and Japanese.

-Tyson is observed to have been using only free and open-source software to work since 2012.
+Tyson is observed to have been using only free and open-source software (FOSS) to work since 2012.
 He has been supporting several FOSS projects in various ways.
 He has a permissive attitude for others to use his works, and licenses most of his artworks under free licenses like Creative Commons.

 Art style

 Tyson has an art style that draws inspirations from both anime and western cartoons.
 He draws mostly anthropomorphic animal characters.
 He is also known for his ability of designing robotic characters with organic shapes while keeping a level of convincing mechanical details.

 Works

-FLOSS mascots
+FLOSS Mascots

-Tyson designed Kiki the Cyber Squirrel as the mascot for Digital painting software Krita in 2012, and has been Krita's startup artwork artist since.
+Tyson designed Kiki the Cyber Squirrel as the mascot for digital painting software Krita in 2012, and has been Krita's startup artwork artist since.
 In 2013, his re-design concept of KDE's mascot Konqi was chosen from a contest and has been used since KDE version 5.x.
 He also designed Kate the woodpecker as the mascot for advanced text editor Kate in 2014.
-Tyson submitted a mascot (Libbie the Cyber Oryx) for LibreOffice during a contest run by The Document Foundation in late 2017 however his entry was unsuccessful.
+Tyson submitted a mascot (Libbie the Cyber Oryx) for LibreOffice during a contest run by The Document Foundation in late 2017.
+However, the contest was cancelled.